AliyevaO/sales-predictions/README.md

 ## Sales predictions

-In this project we are making predication for food item sales in different stores.
+In this project we are making predication for item sales in different stores.

 Data Dictionary for this dataset: